Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: Thought-Aligner

-\textit{Thought-Aligner} operates as a plug-in module which interacts with the base agent model by intervening the agent's thought.
-Specifically, after the base agent generates each thought and before any tool action execution, \textit{Thought-Aligner} captures the thought, combines it with the instruction and trajectory history \(h_{i-1}\), and predicts the aligned thought based on the following equation:
+\textit{Thought-Aligner} operates as a plug-in module which interacts with the base agent model by intervening on its thought.
+At each step $i$, after the base agent generates a thought and before any tool action is executed, \textit{Thought-Aligner} takes the instruction $I$, the current raw thought $T_i$ and trajectory history \(h_{i-1}\), and predicts an aligned safe thought:

-Using the corrected thought $T_i^{aligned}$, the base agent model then regenerates the subsequent action and action input.
-This mechanism ensures unsafe thoughts are intercepted before they lead to hazardous tool use or execution.
+Given the corrected thought $T_i^{safe}$, the base agent regenerates the action and action input, updating the trajectory into $\tau^{safe}$.
+The overall integration process is summarized in Algorithm \ref{alg1}, where $\oplus$ denotes text concatenation.

-It is worth to note, we do not require \textit{Thought-Aligner} to detect whether the thought is unsafe or not before doing the correction.
-Thanks to the training process, \textit{Thought-Aligner} will automatically return the thought almost unaltered if it is deemed safe.
-Otherwise, when the thought is unsafe, \textit{Thought-Aligner} will correct the original thought to eliminate the potential safety risks based on its learned experience from our diverse dataset.
-Even if in some cases a corrected thought may not lead to changes in subsequent action and action input, the corrected thought provides a safer context for future reasoning, which steers the future trajectory in a safer direction.
+\textit{Thought-Aligner} does not modify the architecture, prompts, or tool configuration of the underlying agent.
+It reuses the existing observation and intervenes only at the level of intermediate thoughts.
+This design keeps integration cost low, supports deployment with heterogeneous base models, and respects system-level constraints (e.g., existing guardrails) that are enforced downstream.

-\textbf{Discussion on the Application Scope.} \textit{Thought-Aligner} is primarily designed for agent frameworks that explicitly generate thoughts as part of their behavioral trajectories.
-While it may not be directly applicable to systems that do not produce such thought records, its application remains broad, as most widely used agent frameworks incorporate thought-based reasoning.
-Thoughts are essential for effective action planning, state understanding, and tool use, and they also enable deeper analysis of an agent’s decision-making process.
+\textbf{Discussion on the Application Scope.} \textit{Thought-Aligner} is designed for agent frameworks that explicitly generate thoughts as part of their behavioral trajectories.
+While not directly applicable to systems that never record such thoughts, its application remains broad, as most widely used agent frameworks adopt thought-based reasoning.
+Thoughts support action planning, state tracking, and tool use, enabling deeper analysis of an agent’s decision-making process.